maximevaillancourt/maximevaillancourt.github.io/_posts/2020-11-08-monitoring-a-grain-dryer-via-the-internet.md

 At this point, try accessing the static IP from your favourite device. **If you did everything right, you should see the Watchdog web interface, and you're done!** 🎉

+### Questions and answers

+Q: Why didn't you just run a cable from the home to the dryer?

+A: Because the dryer's way too far from any building with Internet access.
+If only it had been so simple!

+Q: Why pay for a static IP?
+Why not dynamic DNS or IPv6?
+Why not TeamViewer?

+A: Telus (and others) do carrier-grade network address translation (CG-NAT), so there's like a double layer of NAT going on.
+Using a public static IP bypasses this issue.
+What's more, the modem itself doesn't support dynamic DNS.
+Additionally, the dryer's computer runs Windows CE .NET 4.2, so no IPv6 nor TeamViewer support.
+Heck, I even thought about installing ngrok on that thing, but Windows CE being what it is, I couldn't.

 ---

 Let's wrap this up with a pair of nostalgia-inducing visuals: it appears that these dryers run on Windows CE .NET 4.2, which was released in April 2003.
 Time flies!